5 Day Croatia Itinerary Ideas: Try One Of These Routes

 The ever-popular vacation destination of Bol lies on the island of Brac, just off the coast of Split.
 Fringed by its pine tree-clad pebble beach, Zlatni Rat, the town is centered around its glistening marina.

-Bol’s streets are colored with overflowing flowers and lined with old stone buildings.
-Historic sights may be lacking when compared to other parts of Croatia, but it’s a charming, centuries-old spot that buzzes with life in the summer.
+Bol’s streets are lined with old stone buildings and colored with overflowing flowers.
+Historic sights may be fewer than in other parts of Croatia, but it’s a charming, centuries-old spot that buzzes with life in the summer.

 Pula